Why consider teaching in Beijing?

 In Beijing, there are many food markets and supermarkets where you can buy food to cook at home.
 There are a variety of supermarkets that sell western brands, but don’t expect a Wal-Mart in Beijing to look like the ones you may find elsewhere in the world.
 There are also many restaurants in and around Beijing where you will find an assortment of local foods.
 Most Chinese menus are very long, and many have pictures as well as the English names of each dish.
 If there are no pictures or English names, you can always search on the internet for the dish you want and show it to your server.
 There are plenty of places that serve non-Chinese food, and many of them are located in areas where there are many expats.

 - Zhájiàng noodles

 The official Chinese currency is called the renminbi (RMB) or the yuan.
-It it smart to keep an ATM card on you at all times, because China still has a largely cash based economy.
-That being said, large companies in the main cities usually take credit cards, but this is not necessarily true for smaller business or rural areas.
+It is smart to keep an ATM card on you at all times because China still has a largely cash-based economy.
+That being said, large companies in the main cities usually take credit cards, but this is not necessarily true for smaller businesses or rural areas.
 It is common for the Chinese to carry a decent amount of cash on them at all times, and it would be a good idea to plan ahead for this as a backup to your credit card.

 Always check with your bank before using your credit card internationally, and make sure to be aware of any hidden fees ahead of time.